This weekend was special to me. We went camping with a bunch of our extended family. We go camping all of the time, so that part isn’t unusual.

 Depending on your situation you may need to start small and honestly, it may take years for the hurt and anger to dissipate enough to form real relationships.

-However, you kids are watching every move you make.
+However, your kids are watching every move you make.
 If you set the tone and do your best to be inclusive they will eventually grow to appreciate your efforts.

 I doubt it will solve all of the potential step-parenting issues, but I do believe that little actions lead to big results down the road.

-If all else fails, just put yourself in your step-kids shows and imagine how hard it is to be shuffled back and forth between homes, to have siblings that aren’t “real siblings” and to be stuck navigating through situations that would stress out most adults.
+If all else fails, just put yourself in your step-kids shoes and imagine how hard it is to be shuffled back and forth between homes, to have siblings that aren’t “real siblings” and to be stuck navigating through situations that would stress out most adults.
+If you think you have problems imagine what these half-siblings and step-kids must be feeling.

 This weekend as I watched Ciara play with her cousins, I was so thankful for the parenting lesson she taught me all those years ago.
 I would have missed out on a wonderful relationship with her and potentially damaged my relationship with my other girls.

-It hasn’t always been easy, but the positive benefits have more then made up for the extra work.
+It hasn’t always been easy, but the positive benefits of loving an extra child have more than made up for the extra work.

 You can read more about my experiences as a Step-Parent here: